 Ms. Grocott brings vast litigation experience to her practice group and devotes a substantial part of her practice to trust and estate litigation and guardianship litigation, trust terminations, as well as other elder and disability law matters.
 She also has years of experience handling both special medical guardianships and plenary guardianships in the hospital setting.

-Ms. Grocott’s commitment to issues of trusts and estates, as well as the elderly, is underscored by her high-level involvement and memberships in like-minded organizations such the Guardianship Association of New Jersey, Inc., the National Academy of Elder Law Attorneys (NAELA), and Alzheimer’s New Jersey.
-She also co-chairs Morris County Bar Association’s Trusts and Estates Committee.
+Ms. Grocott’s commitment to issues of trusts and estates, as well as the elderly, is underscored by her high-level involvement and memberships in like-minded organizations such as the National Academy of Elder Law Attorneys (NAELA), and Alzheimer’s New Jersey.
+She also co-chairs Morris County Bar Association’s Trusts, Estates and Elder Law Committee.

 In addition, Ms. Grocott is a frequent lecturer for the New Jersey Institute for Continuing Legal Education (NJICLE) on issues such as guardianships, estate and trust litigation, and elder law.
 She has also lectured on informed consent and other medical malpractice issues to healthcare providers, and elder law issues to caregivers.

 Trust and estate litigation; contested and uncontested guardianship and conservatorship actions; representation of corporate, financial and individual fiduciaries in litigation; elder law; and health care risk management.

 - Represents various financial institutions and individuals in their fiduciary capacities as executor or trustee regarding a variety of matters